circuit/node-red-contrib-circuit/README.md

 # node-red-contrib-circuit
-This node-red-contrib-circuit is simple [Node-Red](http://nodered.org) git ui that <br/>allows you to easily integrate the functionality of the circuit sdk into your applications using node-red.
+This node-red-contrib-circuit is simple [Node-Red](http://nodered.org) git ui that allows you to easily integrate the functionality of the circuit sdk into your applications using node-red.
 ## Pre-requisites
 [![NodeRed](https://img.shields.io/badge/Node--Red-0.18.7-red.svg)](http://nodered.org)
 [![NodeJS](https://img.shields.io/badge/Node.js-6.10.2-brightgreen.svg)](https://nodejs.org) <br/>